Become a Member

 Being a member means that you are willing to commit time, energy, and financial support to forward our shared mission.
 We are a fully self-sustaining congregation so everyone chips-in!
 Members attend services, help our social justice efforts, volunteer on committees and in our religious exploration (RE) programs, join covenant groups, and pledge annually.
 Members also vote at congregational meetings on all matters about the fellowship.

 UU 101 – Take a deeper look at the UU faith tradition and the ins-and-outs of Fellowship life.
 What do UUs believe in common (and about what do we differ?).
 What are the top 5 ways in which a newcomer can get involved?
 How does one become a member (and why do so in the first place?).
 The discussion is always lively, thought-provoking and informative.
-Anyone wishing to become a member is required to attend these classes.
-October 18 and 25, 2017.
+Anyone wishing to become a member is required to attend these classes March 1 and 8, 2018, from 7 to 9 p.m. in Dodd Hall.

 For more information or if you have any questions about membership, contact Andrew N. [e] firstname.lastname@example.org.